jamesfromtaiwan/YelpCamp/README.md

 3. More form validation to avoid injection and add security layer
 4. Add node cluster and proper logging npm for production version app
 5. Add profile section.
+6. Add gulp to minify the static files

 ## Copyright
 The app is created by @Lo Jin Shuen (jamesfromtaiwan), 2016.